-On behalf of the [NUMBER] residents of [NAME] respectfully request your urgent support for bipartisan legislation that amends the Medicaid Inmate Exclusion Policy (MIEP).
+On behalf of the [NUMBER] residents of [NAME] County, I respectfully request your urgent support for the reintroduction and passage of legislation that amends the Medicaid Inmate Exclusion Policy (MIEP) in the 118thr.
 This harmful federal policy, outlined under Section 1905(a)(A) of the Social Security Act, makes no distinction between individuals housed in jails versus prisons, and thus unfairly denies or revokes federal health benefits for adults and juveniles that are being housed in local jails prior to conviction.
 These individuals, who are pending disposition, are still presumed innocent under the United States Constitution.